-For use with James Hardie products up to 9mm thick.
+For use with Hardie[TM] fibre cement products up to 9mm thick.

 - SCRAPE Smooth any rough edges resulting from scoring and snapping. - SCORE It is recommended to score on the face side of the product.
 Score against a straight edge and repeat the action if required to obtain adequate depth for clean break.
 Snap upwards to achieve break. - SHAVE Shave the edge of the sheet to form a clean edge.